adurivault/FBMessage/README.md

   </tr>
 </table>

-But if you click on "Use you own file" you can load the JSON file that you have just created ``flat_messages.json``.
+Once you have downloaded your Facebook History and that you did the necessary processing to get the ``flat_messages.json`` file, click on "Use you own file" and load the JSON file that you have just created ``flat_messages.json``.

-Do not worry, nothing is uploaded online.
-The computations are made locally, on you computer.
+Do not worry, **we do not have any access to your data**.
+The file is loaded into your browser, but not uploaded to internet, and all computations are performed locally, on you computer.
+We are aware, however, that this can be very private data, so is you want to be extra cautious, you can shut down your internet connexion once the website is completely loaded, and then select your own data with "Use your own data".
+Every thing will work properly, and this way you can be confident that we do have access to anything.

-Be patient, it can take a little time, depending on how much you use facebook for talking to people.
+Please be patient, loading the data can take a little while, depending on how much you use Facebook Messenger (up to a minute).
-Once everything is loaded, you can discover which day you speak the most, what are you top contacts on the evening, or in the morning, on some conversations who speaks the most, or send the longest messages, etc.
+Once everything is loaded, you can start exploring: on what day you use Facebook Messenger the most, who are you top contacts in the evening, or in the morning, who sends the longest messages, etc.

 ## Brush and Zoom